ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_json_jsonp.md

 </pre>

 <div class="alert alert-info">
-The name of the callback parameter is sanitized for security reasons.
+The value of the callback parameter is sanitized for security reasons.
 Only plain callback parameter names are possible.
 Something like
 <code>?callback=MyApp.Path.myCallback123</code>
 works, but <code>?callback=alert(document.cookie)</code> does not work.
 </div>

-Advanced Json usage
+Advanced JSON usage
 -------------------

-Under the hood Ninja uses Jackson (http://jackson.codehaus.org/).
-Jackson is one of the most widely used Json serializers of the Java ecosystem.
+Under the hood Ninja uses Jackson (http://wiki.fasterxml.com/JacksonHome).
+Jackson is one of the most widely used JSON serializers of the Java ecosystem.

 If you want to customize the way Jackson works you can do so by injecting ObjectMapper into a startup action and modifying it.